elixir-lang/elixir/lib/elixir/pages/getting-started/io-and-the-file-system.md

 Using functions from the `Path` module as opposed to directly manipulating strings is preferred since the `Path` module takes care of different operating systems transparently.
 Finally, keep in mind that Elixir will automatically convert slashes (`/`) into backslashes (`\`) on Windows when performing file operations.

 With this, we have covered the main modules that Elixir provides for dealing with IO and interacting with the file system.
-In the next section, we will peek a bit under the covers and learn how the IO system is implemented in the <abbr title="Virtual Machine">VM</abbr>.
+In the next section, we will peek a bit under the covers and learn how the IO system is implemented in the VM.

 ## Processes